Rahn20/jsramverk-frontend/README.md

 # Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+Angular was updated on 2021-12-24 to version 13.1.1

 ## Test